 $151,672,318

-Written and directed by popular filmmaker Woody Allen, 'Midnight in Paris' features an ensemble cast headlined by names like Kathy Bates, Adrien Brody, Carla Bruni, Marion Cotillard, Rachel McAdams, Michael Sheen, Owen Wilson, and Tom Hiddleston.
+Written and directed by acclaimed filmmaker Woody Allen, 'Midnight in Paris' boasts an impressive ensemble cast including Kathy Bates, Adrien Brody, Carla Bruni, Marion Cotillard, Rachel McAdams, Michael Sheen, Owen Wilson, and Tom Hiddleston.

 ComedySci-Fi